Page cover

 There are two ways to install CGAL libraries.
 In Linux systems go to folder

-This will install the CGAL version 6.0.1 as well as BOOST version 1.81.0.
+This will install the CGAL version 6.0.1 as well as BOOSTarrow-up-right version 1.81.0.
 All installation files will live under cerisse/lib.

 Alternatively, CGAL may have already been installed in the machine.
-For example in MacOS using homebrew
+For example in MacOS using homebrewarrow-up-right

 The key idea is that the Boost and CGAL libraries must be compatible with the compiler used to build the code.
 Installing CGAL via Homebrew on macOS defaults to the Clang compiler, so Cerisse should also be compiled using Clang to ensure compatibility.